kavvykav/SYSC3303-project/docs/README.md

 ### test

-- **test.ElevatorTest.java**: The tests included in this file are used to ensure that each state that is called is the correct state that is required in the elevator subsystem and to ensure elevator.Elevator data correction.
-States tested include: EstablishingConnection, Idle and MotorRunning.
-Data tests include: GetNumRequests, GetCurrentRequest, updateRequestsTest, ShouldStop, GetStatus, GetDoorStatus, OpenDoor, ForceCloseDoor, CloseDoor, GetTimerStatus, StartTimer, StopTimer, GetMotorStatus, StartMotor, and Timeout.
-- **test.SchedulerTest.java**: The tests included in this file are used to ensure that each state that is called is the correct state that is required in the scheduler subsystem and to ensure scheduler.Scheduler data correction.
-States tested include: ResponseReceived, Idle and RequestReceived.
-Data tests include: GetClient, ChooseElevator, and CanServiceRequest.
-- **test.FloorDataTest.java**: The tests included in this file are used to ensure that the data in a floor.FloorData object is correct.
-Floor Number, Timestamp, Car Button, and Direction fields are included in the tests.
-- **test.ElevatorStatusTest.java**: The tests included in this file are used to ensure that the common.ElevatorStatus data is correct.
-Tests include GetId, GetFloor, SetFloor, GetDirection, and SetDirection.
-- **test.ElevatorClientTest.java**: The tests included in this file are used to ensure that the scheduler.ElevatorClient data is correct.
-Tests include GetAddress, GetPort, and GetStatus.
+- **test.ElevatorTest.java:** The unit test file for the Elevator subsystem
+- **test.SchedulerTest.java**: The unit test file for the Scheduler subsystem
+- **test.FloorDataTest.java**: The unit test file for the FloorData class
+- **test.FloorRequestTest.java:** The unit test file for the FloorRequest class
+- **test.ElevatorStatusTest.java**: The unit test file for the ElevatorStatus class
+- **test.ElevatorClientTest.java**: The unit test file for the ElevatorClient class
+- **test.ElevatorStatisticsTest.java:** The unit test file for the ElevatorStatistics class
-- **test.TimerTest.java**: The tests included in this file are used to ensure that the elevator.Timer data is correct.
-Tests include GetElevator, GetTime.
+- **test.TimerTest.java**: The unit test file for the Timer class
-- **test.MotorTest.java**: The tests included in this file are used to ensure that the elevator.Motor data is correct.
-Tests include GetElevator.
+- **test.MotorTest.java**: The unit test file for the Motor class
+- **test.PassengerRequestTest.java:** The unit test file for the PassengerRequestTest class
+- **test.ConsoleTest.java:** The unit test file for the Console class
+- **floor.IntegrationTest.java:** The file for integration testing the system
+- **floor.AcceptanceTest.java:** The file for acceptance testing the system

 ### Directory Structure